DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/04_ImplementWizardStep1Part2.md

 Create a return parameter by clicking on `Add an output`.
 Chose `Text` as type.
 Afterwards you will see now a new entry that we have to configure as shown below:
 <br><img src="./images/flow_new_output_def_ret.png" /><br>

 Enter `returnedval` as name for the parameter.
 Click into the value field and let Power Platform assist you as shown in the screenshot below.
-The column with the primary key is named `CST_IMP_CODE`:
+You have to pick the variable name from the dynamic content tab you defined (In the screenshot below the variable was named `TempVar`).
+With that we have returned the primary key of the newly created import header row:
 <br><img src="./images/flow_new_output_val.png" /><br>

 Save your flow under the new name you want.
 It will be automatically added to your app when you started the flow designer with `+ Add flow`.